kamilfranek/kamilfranek.github.io/_posts/2018-06-03-how-can-census-data-help-you-to-evaluate-business-potential.md

     <figcaption></figcaption>
 </figure>

-With the exception of a higher share of unemployed in Ústi, it looks like our original simplified advice that more people mean more customers was roughly right.
+With the exception of a higher share of unemployed in Ústí nad Labem, it looks like our original simplified advice that more people mean more customers was roughly right.
 But be careful that this cant’be generalized and we looked only top 10 cities.
 The Czech Republic is also extremely small and homogenous country so this might be relevant somewhere else.

 Let’s look at the same data differently as % of the total populations, because chart above might be hiding some structural differences between cities.